EthanWaters/reusable_digital_workflow/README.md

 ## 4.0 Code Documentation

-#### Function: `main(leg_path, new_cull, new_manta_tow, geospatial_sites, nearest_site_algorithm, is_powerBI_export)`
+#### Function: `main(new_path, configuration_path, kml_path, leg_path)`

 - **Input:**
     - `leg_path`: path to the legacy data file
-    - `new_cull`: path to the new cull data file
+    - `new_path`: path to the new control data file
-    - `new_manta_tow`: path to the new manta tow data file
+    - `configuration_path`: path to the control data specific configuration file
-    - `geospatial_sites`: geospatial site data
-    - `nearest_site_algorithm`: algorithm to assign nearest sites
+    - `kml_path`: path to kml file containing all cull sites on the reef
-    - `is_powerBI_export`: indicates if data was exported from PowerBI
 - **Output:**
     - None
 - **Description:**
-    - This function is the main function that runs the data processing pipeline.
-It takes in several input parameters and uses them to call other functions to import, format, and verify data.
-It also creates a metadata report to document the data processing pipeline.
+    - This function is the main function that runs the data processing pipeline, creates a metadata report to document noteworthy information, assigns sites to the data if relevent and then exports it for scientific use.

 #### Function: `import_data(data, control_data_type, is_powerBI_export, sheet)`

 - **Input:**
-  - `data`: file path to the file containing the data
+  - `data`: file path to the file containing data desired to be in dataframe format
-  - `control_data_type`: a string representing the type of control data contained within the dataframe
-  - `is_powerBI_export`: a boolean indicating whether the file is a PowerBI export
-  - `sheet`: an optional parameter which specifies the sheet number to read in the case of an `.xlsx` file
+  - `configuration`: dataframe containing metadata and column mappings for control data
 - **Output:**
     - dataframe containing imported data
 - **Description:**
     - This function reads data from a file and returns a dataframe.
 It determines the file type and reads the file using the appropriate method.
-It also formats column names to remove special characters and adds any required columns to the dataframe.

-#### Function: `format_control_data(current_df, legacy_df, control_data_type, section)`
+#### Function: `create_metadata_report(control_data_type)`

 - **Input:**
-    - `current_df`: the data frame containing the data to be formatted
-    - `legacy_df`: the data frame containing the expected legacy format
-    - `control_data_type`: a string representing the type of control data contained within the dataframe
+    - `control_data_type`: Specifies the control data for use in file name generation.
-    - `section`: a string indicating the section of code that is currently being executed.
-This is utilised to identify when errors occur in the metadata report
 - **Output:**
-    - updated dataframe
-- **Description:**
-    - This function formats column names, order and type of a dataframe to match a legacy dataframe.
-It generates comments and returns an updated dataframe.

-#### Function: `create_metadata_report(count)`

-- **Input:**
-    - `count`: an integer representing the number of reports generated thus far
-- **Output:**
     - None
 - **Description:**
-    - This function creates a metadata report to document the data processing pipeline.
-It creates a file name and generates an XML template.
+    - This function creates an empty XML file for to later document metadata and warnings surrounding the pipeline.

-#### Function: `contribute_to_metadata_report(control_data_type, section, data, key)`
+#### Function: `contribute_to_metadata_report(data, key="Warning")`
 - **Input:**
-    - `control_data_type`: a string representing the type of control data used
-    - `section`: a string representing the section of the control data being formatted
-    - `data`: the data to add to the control data report
+    - `data`: Matrix or dataframe containing strings that describe the location and warning/error that occurred
-    - `key`: an optional parameter specifying the key for the data being added
+    - `key`: an optional parameter specifying the node to be inserted under.
+Warning by default, any string is valid.
 - **Output:**
     - None
 - **Description:**
-    - This function adds a section to the metadata report from the information obtained in the previously executed function to the desired control data node.
+    - This function adds information to the XML metadata report from the information obtained in the previously executed function to the desired control data node.

 #### Function: `outersect(x, y)`